arthurhu1872/physical-ai-stl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a reproducible problem in the Physical‑AI‑STL repo (frameworks, integrations, datasets, or specifications)
+about: Report a **reproducible** problem in the Physical‑AI‑STL repo (frameworks, STL/STREL monitoring, datasets, or specifications)
 title: "[BUG] <concise summary>"
 labels: ["bug"]
 assignees: []
 ---

 <!--
-Thanks for filing a high‑quality bug!
-Please keep this report concise but complete.
-Fields marked with **Required** must be filled for us to reproduce quickly.
+READ THIS FIRST — to help us triage quickly

+• Keep it concise but complete; fill all **Required** fields.
+• Provide a **CPU‑friendly** Minimal Reproducible Example (MRE) that runs from a clean env.
-Do **NOT** include secrets (API keys, tokens, private data).
+• Do **NOT** include secrets (API keys, tokens, private data).
+• Prefer commands that mirror CI: `make quickstart` or steps from docs/REPRODUCIBILITY.md.
 -->

 ## 1) Summary **Required**
-A clear, concise description of the problem in one or two sentences.
+One or two sentences that crisply describe the problem.

 ## 2) Impact / Severity **Required**
 - [ ] **Blocks progress / hard failure** (cannot run or evaluate)